 Rose Dexter had moved to 400 Beacon by the 1910-1911 winter season.

-In 1925, her nephew, attorney William Dexter, and his wife, Constance Van Rensselaer Thayer, lived at 400 Beacon with her.
-They had been married in April of 1923 and then lived briefly at 6 West Hill Place.
-Prior to their marriage, he had lived at 65 Marlborough with his parents, Philip and Edith (Wood) Dexter.
-By 1927, William and Constance Dexter had purchased and moved to 67 Marlborough.
+In 1925, her nephew, attorney William Dexter, and his wife, Constance Van Rensselaer (Thayer) Dexter, lived at 400 Beacon with her.
+They had married in April of 1923 and then lived briefly at 6 West Hill Place.
+Prior to their marriage, he had lived at 65 Marlborough with his parents, Philip Dexter and Edith (Wood) Dexter.
+By the 1925-1926 winter season, William and Constance Dexter had moved to 67 Marlborough.

 When they bought the house, Edward Rose was president and treasurer of the Epstein Drug Company.
 He subsequently became president of the Rose-Derry Company, manufacturers of mattresses and baby products, and the Beried Company, Inc., an investment firm.
 Edward and Bertha Rose endowed the Rose Art Museum at Brandeis University, dedicated in June of 1961.